 If Client disputes any invoice:

-- Client must notify the Company in writing within 10 days of invoice date specifying the disputed amount and detailed reasons
+• The Company must be notified in writing within 10 days of invoice date.
+The disputed amount and detailed reasons must be specified

-- Client must pay the undisputed portion by the due date to avoid late payment consequences
+• The undisputed portion must be paid by the due date to avoid late payment consequences

-- If resolved in Client's favor, Company will issue credit memo or refund within 10 business days
+• If resolution occurs in Client's favour, a credit memo or refund will be issued by Company within 10 business days

-- Failure to notify within 10 days constitutes acceptance of the invoice, and full payment becomes due
+• Failure to notify within 10 days constitutes acceptance of the invoice.
+Full payment becomes due

 5.6 Refunds and Cancellations

-- Advance payments are generally non-refundable after work has commenced, except as specified in the Refund Policy
+• Advance payments are non-refundable after work has started, except as specified in the Refund Policy

-- Refunds for cancelled projects are calculated based on work completed, with deduction for hours spent and resources utilized
+• Refunds for cancelled projects are calculated based on work completed, with deduction for hours spent and resources utilised

-- Please review our complete Refund Policy for detailed terms, conditions, and procedures
+• Our complete Refund Policy should be reviewed for detailed terms, conditions, and procedures

 6. Intellectual Property Rights